Another Incident of a Malware Attack Potentially Compromising Private Information

-Australian human resources software provider, PageUp which is responsible for counting universities, banks and the Tasmanian government runs the portal.
+Australian human resources software provider, PageUp which is responsible for counting universities, banks and the Tasmanian government.

-Among others, it provides career and recruitment software for companies to create a website portal that lets them publish job openings, receive applicants’ resumes and shortlist applicants.
+Among others, it provides career and recruitment software for companies.
+Specifically, it is a website portal that lets them publish job openings, receive applicants’ resumes and shortlist applicants.

-There are close to 297,000 account holders with Careers@Gov which include public officers and members of the public who have accessed the portal to apply for a job with the public service.
+Furthermore, there are close to 297,000 account holders with Careers@Gov. These include public officers and members of the public who have accessed the portal to apply for a job with the public service.

 Obtaining Information From PageUp

 A Public Service Division spokesman responsible for operating the portal said they were in the midst of investigating the incident and were obtaining information from PageUp.

-Upon detecting the malware infection, PageUp’s chief executive and co-founder Karen Cariss posted a statement on the company’s website stating that the company had detected unusual activity on its IT infrastructure on May 23.
+Upon detecting the malware infection, PageUp’s chief executive and co-founder Karen Cariss posted a statement on the company’s website.
+She stated that the company had detected unusual activity on its IT infrastructure on May 23.

-The statement said the company had found some indicators of a possible compromise of client data and that the company was in the process of carrying out a forensic investigation and working with law enforcement and government authorities on the breach.
+The statement said the company had found some indicators of a possible compromise of client data.
+Moreover, the company was in the process of carrying out a forensic investigation.
+They are also working with law enforcement and government authorities to prevent a data breach.

 Further, clients possibly affected by the breach include The Australia Post, University of Melbourne and the Australian National University.

-Possible data which could have been compromised includes names and contact details of users, along with user names and encrypted passwords.
+The breach might have compromised data including names and contact details of users, along with user names and encrypted passwords.

-Following the breach, several clients, such as Australian bank Commonwealth Bank and telco Telstra pulled their recruitment websites offline.
+Following the malware attack, several clients, such as the Australian bank Commonwealth Bank and telco Telstra pulled their recruitment websites offline.

-As an immediate measure, users have been urged to change their Careers@Gov account passwords, as well as the passwords on other websites or accounts they have if those accounts share the same user name and password credentials.
+As an immediate measure, the authorities have urged to change their Careers@Gov account passwords.
+Also, they have changed the passwords on other websites or accounts they have if those accounts share the same user name and password credentials.